TD Go Reloadable Prepaid Card review

 The TD Go card is best for teens whose parents already use TD Bank.
 The only way to make the initial $20 deposit is with a TD debit or credit card.
 Unlike other prepaid cards, this one is light on fees.
 You won’t pay monthly or per-transaction fees.
 But funding options are limited to direct deposits and a TD Bank card only.
 If you were hoping to refund the card using cash, a mobile check deposit or an external bank transfer, the TD Go card isn’t for you.

-How do I get the TD Go card?
+How do I open a TD Go Reloadable Prepaid Card account?

 Get your TD Go card in six simple steps:

-- Visit the TD Bank website, hover over the Products tab and click Prepaid Cards.
+- From the TD Bank website, hover over the Products tab and click Prepaid Cards.

 - Look for the TD Go Reloadable Prepaid Card section and click Find out more.